jackieong/AndroidMarionette/README.md

 This project was a partner collaboration between Thibaud Cochet and Jacqueline Ong and was created for Harvey Mudd College's [E190P: Embedded Systems] (http://www3.hmc.edu/~jspjut/class/e190p/) course taught by [Professor Josef Spjut] (http://jspjut.github.io/).

+The goal of this project was to build, assemble, and program a marionette to be remote-controlled via an Android App.
+A marionette is essentially a puppet that is controlled by a horizontal control bar connected to the puppet via strings.
+The Android App user could either move the marionette's limbs individually or the human user could toggle a screen and choose four preset moves.

-To see a video demo of the final project, click the link below.
+To see a video demo of some of the sample moves of our final project, click the link below.
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=Keeoy24ys9w
 " target="_blank"><img src="http://img.youtube.com/vi/Keeoy24ys9w/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

 <a name="materials"/>
-## Billing of Materials
+## Materials

 If there is no cost listed, then it was free or was provided, courtesy of the HMC Microprocessors lab and wood shop.